 Feels envious of others, but also feels that others are envious of him or her.

 Acts arrogant, and may try to disguise arrogance with ethics.

 Displays an exaggerated sense of self-importance and is typically extremely judgmental.

 People with NPD are good at making those around them, especially people who don’t know them intimately, believe that they are something special.
 Family members of people dealing with NPD will typically find themselves trying to please him or her, and feeling guilty if they fail.
 They may even be afraid of how the person with NPD will react if their desires can’t be met or if they are defied in some way.

-Risk Factors for NPD: Why People Become Narcissists
+Risk Factors for NPD: Why Do People Become Narcissists?

 People always ask how narcissistic personality disorder develops in a person.
 They want to know: how are narcissists created?
 How do narcissists become narcissists?
 Does narcissism develop as a result of nurture or nature?

 According to some researchers, NPD may be developed when a parent fails to act empathetically toward the sufferer during his or her infancy.
 This is common among those born to very young parents or those born to mothers who suffer from postpartum depression or psychosis.